kode4food/interpol/doc/Language_Reference.md

 "There are % stooges, and % is the best" % (people.length, people.best)
 ```

+#### Indexed Interpolation (Explicit)
-In truth, this approach is rather limited, particularly since you could accomplish the same thing with multiple Expression Statements.
+In truth, the implicit approach is rather limited, particularly since you could accomplish the same thing with multiple Expression Statements.
 Where interpolation becomes important is when you're trying to localize an application and you need to parameterize a string from an expression on the left side of the operator.
 Let's say you have the following string table called `str`:

 ```json
 {